oVirt/ovirt-site/source/documentation/how-to/virtual-machines/create-a-windows-7-virtual-machine.html.md

 title: How to create a Windows 7 Virtual Machine
 category: howto
 authors: jonar, nkesick
-wiki_title: How to create a Windows 7 Virtual Machine
-wiki_revision_count: 12
-wiki_last_updated: 2014-02-24
 ---

 # How to create a Windows 7 Virtual Machine